 The new Google Pay app brings a ton of new functionality and makes some big promises, but it also has a couple of big caveats that weren’t widely known on launch day.
 Most notably, Google Pay is killing its web app in early January and adding a fee for instant transfers.

-Google Pay web app dies in January 2021
+Google Pay web app dies in early 2021

 The old mobile app will go away, too

 The original Google Pay offered up the ability to manage your payment methods as well as sending money to friends/family from both a mobile app or from pay.google.com.
 Now that the new app has launched, though, Google has slapped a notice on that web app that notifies users that the site will no longer work starting in January.